carter-csyu/study/javascript/README.md

 ## 4.1.
 Methods of primitives

-- Primitives excetp `null` and `undefined` provide many helpful methods.
+- Primitives except `null` and `undefined` provide many helpful methods.
-- Formally, thoes methods work via temporary objects, but Javaascript engines are well turned to optimize that internally, so they not expensive to call.
+- Formally, thoes methods work via temporary objects, but Javascript engines are well turned to optimize that internally, so they not expensive to call.

 ## 4.2.
 Number